bjoernalbers/belegnr/README.md

 happy with it.
 But one thing bothers me:
 sevdesk [does not](https://forum.sevdesk.de/t/automatische-vergabe-von-belegnummern/3005)
-automatically generate **unique document numbers**, which is required by the German Federal Ministry of Finance (Bundesfinanzministerium):
+automatically generate **unique document numbers**, which are required by the German Federal Ministry of Finance (Bundesfinanzministerium):

 > Jedem Geschäftsvorfall muss ein Beleg zugrunde liegen, mit folgenden Inhalten: